How To Relieve Stress: Practices, Techniques & SupplementsPosted by Josh Gape on

 - Meditation (free stress relief meditation)

-CBD & Reishi have become well known for their ability to enhance relaxation, deep sleep and recovery.
+Reishi has become well known for their ability to enhance relaxation, deep sleep and recovery.

 ‘Mushrooms are miniature pharmaceutical factories, and of the thousands of mushroom species in nature, our ancestors and modern scientists have identified several dozen that have a unique combination of talents that improve our health.’ - Paul Stamets